Big-game fishing: Kite fishing

 Big Game fishing has evolved from a heavy tackle to a light tackle sport in many regions.
 Using a fishing kite has opened the door to fishing for Billfish, especially Sailfish with tackle as light as 8 or 12 lb but normally 20 - 30 lb gear is used.
 The kite is also effective on Tuna, Dolphin fish (Mahi Mahi), Sharks, Marlin, Swordfish & all sorts of other Big Game fish.
 The idea behind the kite is that a smaller live bait can be fished on lighter tackle and positioned away from the boat and placed right on the surface.
 The Bait fish will try to run away or fight to get deeper in the water column, but the kite will hold the bait in place.
 The fighting action and stress of the bait will "turn on" big game fish and cause them to strike.
 This method of fishing not only presents a bait to the Big Game Fish but drives the fish to strike the bait.

 Bait fishing

 Bait fishing is fishing while using bait.
 Bait is usually alive for catching better fish.

+Artificial lure fishing

+Lure fishing typically employs the use of an artificial lure used as a bait to attract game fish.
+Artificial fishing lures can either be a hard bait or soft bait construction.